ana99-anv/Bug-Prioritization-System/README.md

 The threshold is a slider, not a fixed number baked into the code — because after seeing how much the "right" threshold moved under the temporal test, I didn't want to pretend there's one correct value.

+Limitations:
-Limitations (being honest about what this isn't) Historical priorities came from human triage decisions, which may be inconsistent or biased — the model inherits whatever patterns are in that history, good or bad.
+- Historical priorities came from human triage decisions, which may be inconsistent or biased — the model inherits whatever patterns are in that history, good or bad.
-TF-IDF only captures word overlap, not meaning — two bugs describing the same issue in different words might get very different treatment.
+- TF-IDF only captures word overlap, not meaning — two bugs describing the same issue in different words might get very different treatment.
-The 10:1 false-negative/false-positive cost ratio is an assumption I made up as a reasonable starting point, not something calibrated from real operational data.
+- The 10:1 false-negative/false-positive cost ratio is an assumption I made up as a reasonable starting point, not something calibrated from real operational data.
-"P1/P2 = Urgent" is a framing choice I made, not an objective fact about the data.
+- "P1/P2 = Urgent" is a framing choice I made, not an objective fact about the data.
-The temporal split used updated_date, not a true creation date, for the reasons explained above.
+- The temporal split used updated_date, not a true creation date, for the reasons explained above.
-Predicted probabilities weren't explicitly calibrated, so the thresholds assume the model's raw probability outputs are reasonably trustworthy.
+- Predicted probabilities weren't explicitly calibrated, so the thresholds assume the model's raw probability outputs are reasonably trustworthy.
-This should be monitored after deployment — bug types, components, and priority patterns can and will drift.
+- This should be monitored after deployment — bug types, components, and priority patterns can and will drift.

 Where this leaves things

-The project moved from "predict the exact priority" to something more useful: a system that flags bugs as urgent or not, with a threshold that can be adjusted based on how much review capacity a team has and how costly a missed urgent bug actually is.
-The main finding, honestly, isn't a number — it's that the threshold matters more than the model, and that whatever threshold you pick needs to be revisited over time, not set once and forgotten.
+- The project moved from "predict the exact priority" to something more useful: a system that flags bugs as urgent or not, with a threshold that can be adjusted based on how much review capacity a team has and how costly a missed urgent bug actually is.
+The main finding, honestly, isn't a number, it's that the threshold matters more than the model, and that whatever threshold you pick needs to be revisited over time, not set once and forgotten.

 This is built to be a decision-support tool, not an autonomous system.
 A human still makes the final call — the model just helps make sure the right bugs get looked at first.

 Next steps, if I kept going
-Calibrate the cost ratio with real data instead of an assumption.
+- Calibrate the cost ratio with real data instead of an assumption.
-Get a real bug creation date and re-run the temporal validation properly.
+- Get a real bug creation date and re-run the temporal validation properly.
-Add BERT-style embeddings to see if they pick up on semantic similarity that TF-IDF misses.
+- Add BERT-style embeddings to see if they pick up on semantic similarity that TF-IDF misses.
-Build the monitoring loop I keep describing but haven't actually implemented — tracking predicted vs. actual urgent rate over time and triggering re-calibration automatically.
+- Build the monitoring loop I keep describing but haven't actually implemented — tracking predicted vs. actual urgent rate over time and triggering re-calibration automatically.